Find Your Program

 Earning a business degree can change your life.
 It can give you important knowledge and marketable skills.
 And it can open up exceptional career opportunities in business management, business administration, finance, marketing, and more.
 But before you can reap the rewards of holding a business degree, you have to apply to colleges and universities with a business degree program that’s right for you.
 If this seems daunting, there’s good news: applying to business school—and attending business school—is more convenient than ever before.

 There are a variety of business degrees.
 The degree that’s right for you depends a lot on your interests, prior level of education, and career goals.
 If you’re pursuing a college degree for the first time, a BS in Business Administration is a great choice.
 If you already hold a bachelor’s degree, then you may want to consider an advanced business administration degree such as a Master of Business Administration (MBA degree).
-There are also a number of more specialized master’s degrees, including management degrees like the MS in Management, and others like the MS in Marketing and MS in Finance.

 For decades, getting a college education meant either attending one of the universities in your area or moving to be close to the school of your choice.
 You can still do it that way but, thanks to online education, your list of colleges to apply to can be a lot larger.